-The Company has two interest rate swap agreements outstanding as of June 30, 2013.
-Both interest rate swap agreements were entered into on April 1, 2011.
-The effective date of the first swap was July 1, 2012 with a notional amount of \$200,000, a fixed LIBOR rate of 1.905% and an expiration date of July 1, 2013.
-The effective date of the second swap was October 1, 2012 with a notional amount of \$100,000, a fixed LIBOR rate of 2.22% and an expiration date of October 1, 2013.
+The Company has one interest rate swap agreement outstanding as of September 30, 2013.
+The interest rate swap agreement was entered into on April 1, 2011.
+The effective date of the swap was October 1, 2012 with a notional amount of \$100,000, a fixed LIBOR rate of 2.22% and an expiration date of October 1, 2013.

 The Company had formally documented all relationships between interest rate hedging instruments and hedged items, as well as its risk-management objectives and strategies for undertaking various hedge transactions.
 As discussed in Note 8 - Credit Agreements, on February 9, 2012, a subsidiary of the Company entered into a new credit agreement with certain commercial banks and other lenders.
 From inception through February 9, 2012, the Company's interest rate swap agreements qualified as cash flow hedges.
-For derivatives that are designated and qualify as a cash flow hedge, the effective portion of the gain or loss on the derivative's change in fair value is reported as a component of accumulated other comprehensive income (loss) and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
+For derivatives that are designated and qualify as a cash flow hedge, the effective portion of the gain or loss on the derivative's change in fair value is reported as a component of accumulated other comprehensive income (loss).
+The cash flows of the swaps are recognized as adjustments to interest expense each period.
 The ineffective portion of the derivatives' change in fair value, if any, is immediately recognized in earnings.
 The Company assessed on an ongoing basis whether derivatives used in hedging transactions are highly effective in offsetting changes in cash flows of hedged items.
 The impact of hedge ineffectiveness on earnings was not material for the periods prior to February 9, 2012.